 contract class, there were a lot of different ways in which people would implement pre condition contracts.
 In this blog post, I will show you another (different) way, which is more fluent and is easier to read.
 (One downside is that it might be less compatible with Microsoft Pex at the moment.)

 To understand the syntax and the concept of pre condition contracts that we are going to build in this blog post, it's essential to understand the story below:

 Once upon a time, there was a very friendly and proud guard standing in front of the castle, he was guarding the castle door with his weapon of choice.
 Friendly and polite as he was, he pointed his weapon of choice towards anyone that didn’t fit the rules defined by the king and would say “I am sorry, but you are unable to enter the castle, because..”.

-The guard in the story above, will not let any ill people pass, because the king doesn’t want any disease between his safe castle walls.
-The king instructs the guard to get his illness sword out and tell them to walk away, because the king doesn’t wants ill people inside his walls.
+The guard in the story above will not let any ill people pass, because the king doesn’t want any disease between his safe castle walls.
+The king instructs the guard to get his illness sword out and tell them to walk away, because the king doesn’t want ill people inside his walls.
 This way, he keeps the diseases out and everyone is safe.